creativescala/creative-scala/src/pages/expressions/README.md

 # Expressions, Values, and Types

-With the setup complete we're ready to start learning to program.
-Let's get going!
+With the setup complete we're ready to start learning to program!
 We have two goals in this chapter:

 1. to write and run our first Scala code; and
 2. to start building our model of how code works.

 The first is clearly important: we won't get very far learning Scala if we cannot write and run Scala code.
 The second perhaps needs a bit more explanation.
 To learn how to program we need to learn to think about code in a number of different ways.
 The first way, which we're starting here, is to build a model of what happens when code runs.
 We say it's a model because it's not exactly what happens, but rather a very useful approximation.
 It will tell us some things, but not everything.
-(Trying to understand *everything* would take us to at least the quantum mechanics of semiconductors, and I don't have the time or knowledge to go there.)

 To get more specific, we start to build our model of how code works by looking at *expressions* and *values*, and the process of *evaluation* that connects expressions to values.
 We'll then talk about *types*, and the process of *compilation* that constructs them.